Signs of Early to Final Stages of Alcoholism

 From the outside an addiction to drink seems messy and unpredictable.
 In fact it is possible to see three distinct alcoholism stages.

+The effects of alcohol addiction could seem messy and predictable, but the reality is that these could be classified from early to the final stages of alcoholism.
 Most, if not all alcoholics, progress through the three stages of alcoholism.
 The Johns Hopkins Test for alcoholism is effective at identifying which of the three alcoholism stages the drink dependent is at.

 Having said that it is not really important to know exactly which alcoholism stage someone is at.
 What is important is that the drink dependent person gets help as early as possible.

 The time it takes to progress from one phase to the next varies from one individual to the other.
 Generally it takes 15 years to go from early to alcoholism final stage.

 It is important to note that these stages do not occur separately, they overlap and combine.

 Life, and particularly alcoholism, isn't neat.

 |Think you might have a problem with drinking?
 Would you like a free online assessment of your drinking?
 Fill out this questionnaire and schedule a consultation now.

 The first signs of alcoholism become apparent at this stage.